 Saving money and paying debts are critical financial goals, but they can be tough to achieve when the income is limited.
 To make it easy for you to get out of debt and grow your savings, you need a clear strategy, and we are going to tell you one of the best.

 NOTE: If you have to borrow money, the rule of the thumb is to only go for the amount that you can comfortably repay.
-Consider working with loan comparison sites, such as Lendela to identify lenders in Singapore with low-interest loans.
+Consider working with loan comparison sites, such as Lendela to identify financial institutions in Singapore with low-interest loans.

 Automate Your Savings

 For most people in Singapore, life can get pretty busy, making it challenging to follow on some of the things such as deducting and making savings.
 Think of a family person who has multiple responsibilities both at home and workplace.
 Because there are no penalties for remitting money to your savings account, there is a risk of forgetting.

 For others, falling into the temptation of impulse buying when checking merchandise online or walking downtown is easy.
 When the resources start falling low, they reduce or cancel savings for that month.
 The good news is that there is a way out – automating savings.
 To do this, you only need to create a savings account and have a section of your monthly income going directly into it.

 To avoid going for the savings, you might even consider limiting the number of times to withdraw from the savings account and delink it from your ATM.
 See – you are ensuring that money for savings is deducted first and making it harder to go for it.
 With these considerations, you increase the chances of growing personal savings.

 Develop a New Revenue Stream